 Hiking and cycling in Franconia

 “Hiking and bicycle tours, from village to village, are popular in Franconia during summer.
 Some of the breweries have been around for centuries and have traditional recipes…there are something like 15 different styles, including regular style pilsners, smoked beers, cellar beers, Ungespundetes [beer matured in a wooden barrel, with less carbon dioxide than is standard beer], and wheat beers, so if you have the time sample some of those,” adds Matthias.

 While chatting to Matthias I learn that the brewing techniques employed by Schlenkerla are essentially unchanged from those of six generations ago when his forefathers entered the brewing industry.
-Beech wood cut from Franconian forests is used during the malting process to giver Schlenkerla smoke beer its characteristic smoky flavour.
+Beechwood cut from Franconian forests is used during the malting process to give Schlenkerla smoke beer its characteristic smoky flavour.

 Brewing smoked beer

 “We produce all our malt ourselves for the smoked beer…in the malting process the grain needs to be dried, this process is called kilning.
 Kilning in central Europe, where it is moist most of the time, can only be done over an open fire.
-Imagine a fireplace with a chimney and on top of that you have a storage facility where you put the wet barley.
-Now the heat and the smoke from fire rise up and dry the malt in the kiln, the smoke penetrates the malt gives the smoky aroma and flavor,” he says.
+Imagine a fireplace with a chimney and, on top of that, you have a storage facility where you put the wet barley.
+Now the heat and the smoke from the fire rise up and dry the malt in the kiln, the smoke penetrates the malt gives the smoky aroma and flavour,” he says.

 The oldest record of the Schlenkerla brewery dates from 1678, but it’s likely it was founded even before then.

 “You know, from 1618 to 1648 there was the Thirty Years War and if you look at the founding date of German breweries you’ll see many were founded between 1648 and 1700.
 This is for two reasons,” says Matthias.